Noisy Beeping Networks: Collision Detection in the Noisy Beeping Model

-Finally, note that a party outputs $\silence$ in this scenario only if the total amount of beeps it hears is below~$n_c/4$.
-This requires the number of errors to be at least $n_c/2 > (\delta/4)n_c$, hence, this probability is strictly smaller than the probability computed above for erring on~$\col$. \end{proof}
+Finally, note that $v$~outputs $\silence$ only if the total number of beeps it counts is below~$n_c/4$.
+This is impossible when $v$ is active.
+If a different node is the active one, counting so few beeps requires the number of noisy-slots to be at least $n_c/4 > (\delta/4)n_c$.
+This has a probability of at most $e^{-\Omega(\log n)}$ as argued above. \end{proof}

-We note that the scheme works for every neighborhood in which all parties participate in Algorithm~\ref{alg:collision}.
-As an immediate corollary, for any network~$G$ with an arbitrary topology, if all nodes perform Algorithm~\ref{alg:collision}, then each node output $\silence$, $\single$, or $\col$, according to the number of active nodes \emph{in its own neighbourhood}, including itself.
+Theorem~\ref{thm:collisionDetection} is stated for a single node $v$ and its neighborhood.
+Via a simple union bound, the same holds for any node in any network that performs Algorithm~\ref{alg:collision}. \begin{corollary} Assume $G$ is a network with~$n$ nodes in the $BL_\eps$ model, where all nodes perform the $\Call{CollisionDetection}{}$ procedure, with $n_c= \Omega(\log n)$, $\delta>4\eps$, and $r=\Theta(1)$.
+The three conditions of Theorem~\ref{thm:collisionDetection} hold for all nodes $v\in G$ with probability $1-n^{-\Omega(1)}$. \end{corollary}

-Next we claim that no collision detection over~$K_n$ in $BL_\eps$ succeeds with high probability in $o(\log n)$ rounds. \begin{lemma} Performing Collision Detection over~$K_n$ with high probability in the $BL_\eps$ model takes $\Omega(\log n)$ rounds. \end{lemma} \begin{proof} Let $t$ be the length of the collision detection protocol and consider a specific party~$u$ and the rounds in which $u$ listens.
+Next we claim that no collision detection protocol over~$K_n$ in $BL_\eps$ succeeds with high probability in $o(\log n)$ rounds. \begin{lemma} Performing Collision Detection over~$K_n$ with high probability in the $BL_\eps$ model takes $\Omega(\log n)$ rounds. \end{lemma} \begin{proof} Let $t$ be the length of the collision detection protocol and consider a specific party~$u$ and the rounds in which $u$ listens.
 Note that the pattern $u$ hears in these rounds determines its output, and that there always exist two different patterns that cause $u$ to output different outcomes, whether $u$ is active or passive.

-Recall that, for any given slot, the noise ``flips'' what $u$ hears with probability~$\eps$.
-It follows that the noise can cause~$u$ to output the wrong outcome with probability at least $\eps^t$.
-Requiring $u$ to succeed with high probability implies $\eps^t < n^{-c}$ for some constant~$c>1$, hence, $t=\Omega(\log n)$. \end{proof} An immediate corollary of the above lemma is that detecting collisions in \emph{arbitrary graphs} in~$BL_\eps$ takes $\Omega(\log n)$ rounds to succeed with high probability.
+Recall that for any given slot, the noise ``flips'' what $u$ hears with probability~$\eps$.
+It follows that the noise can cause~$u$ to output the wrong outcome with a probability of at least~$\eps^t$.
+Requiring $u$ to succeed with high probability implies $\eps^t < n^{-c}$ for some constant~$c$, hence, $t=\Omega(\log n)$. \end{proof} An immediate corollary of the above lemma is that detecting collisions on general (worst case) graphs in~$BL_\eps$ takes $\Omega(\log n)$ rounds to succeed with high probability.
+Note that a similar lower bound of $\Omega(\log n)$ rounds for collision detection also holds in the~$BL$ model, e.g., for $n/2$ pairs of nodes~\cite{AABCHK13}, or the wheel graph~\cite{CMRZ19}.
+These proofs also carry over to the $BL_\eps$~model.